jundalisay/spblist/content/en/research/keynes/general-theory/chapter-16c.md

 - If <!-- , therefore, this more favourable possibility comes to the rescue, --> this happens, it will probably take effect <!-- , not just at the point --> when the interest rate is vanishing and <!-- , but at some previous point --> during the gradual decline of interest rate*.

-> *Superphysics Note: The failure of QE from 2009 blows this argument out of existence.
-Keynes' flaw is that he assumes that investments will just happen even at low interest rates because he forgets about profit maximization.
+{{< n n="The failure of QE from 2009 blows this argument out of existence.
+Keynes' flaw is that he assumes that investments will just happen even at low interest rates because he forgets about profit maximization." >}}

 {{< c v="red" >}}